osdag-admin/Osdag/CONTRIBUTING.md

 ## Contributing to Osdag

 It's through your contributions that Osdag will continue to improve.
 You can contribute in several ways.
-Please don't hesitate to jump in.

 Take a moment to review this document in order to make the contribution process easy and effective for everyone involved.